-One of the first of its kind in Texas, the Austin Empty Bowl Project was founded in 1997 and has grown in both the number of bowls from local potters and the number of attendees.
-It’s the perfect combination of art, food and community, and it all benefits the children’s hunger programs at Central Texas Food Bank and Meals on Wheels and More.
+The Austin Empty Bowl Project is the perfect combination of art, food and community, and it all benefits the children’s hunger programs at Central Texas Food Bank and Meals on Wheels and More.
 Attendees purchase a handcrafted bowl for $20, local restaurants fill it with soup and you stay and enjoy the music.
 Plus you get to keep the bowl!

 Volunteers on the day-of must be at least 16 years old and be willing to spend at least two hours working at the event.
 For potters, your bowls must conform to certain specifications; they also ask that you complete a donation form.

 DONATE: If you’re not a potter but you’d still like to contribute a bowl, visit one of the participating pottery studios before November 17 and let them know you’d like to decorate a bowl to be donated to the Empty Bowl Project.
 Great for families and groups.

 VOLUNTEER: Sign-up here.